-When a type 3 child feels that they aren’t wanted or accepted, they’ll focus on achieving even more, thinking “then I’ll be enough.”
+When type 3 children feel that they aren’t wanted or accepted, they’ll focus on achieving even more, thinking “Then I’ll be enough.”

 Because of this, enneagram 3 children can struggle with allowing themselves to rest and being burnt out.

 My sister, who runs Making Mindfulness Fun with me is an enneagram 3.
 When we were young, we both did competitive gymnastics.
 As a 3, she excelled faster than me but regardless, she never felt good enough.

 My mom always tells us the story of how my sister would cry if she was late to practice because, as a 3 child, she was worried that she wasn’t going to be good enough if she was late.

 Enneagram 3 Child In Stress

 Enneagram 3 children go one of two ways in stress…

 - Option 1, they become tired and selfless.
 Stepping into the negative Enneagram 9 qualities.
 Instead of achieving their real dreams, they get pulled into people pleasing, achieve what society or others want them to, forgo their sense of self, and end up burnt out